onedata/onedata-documentation/README.md

 #### remark (`unifiedjs.vscode-remark`)

-Before installing this addon, you should install Node.js runtime in version 14.14+.
+Before installing this add-on, you should install Node.js runtime in version 14.14+.
 Follow instructions on the [nvm website][].

 Next, you should install a set of remark packages.
 Do it using `npm run deps` command in